 National Gallery, Albania

-An important aspect in the political process of transition is that Kosovo Institutions have been encouraged by international community to work on branding ‘Kosovars-Kosovans’ as a new national identity.
+An important aspect of the political process of transition is that Kosovo Institutions have been encouraged by the international community to work on branding ‘Kosovars-Kosovans’ as a new national identity.
 And it represents a political conceptual strategy to mitigate possible tensions between Albanians and Serbs.
-So, artist like Selmani are torn between a political era that does not seem to take them very far.
-They seem neither to delve into the past (in terms of nostalgia for yesteryear, traditions and believes), but nor can’t clearly look to the future.
-The picture They say You can’t hold two watermelons in one hand was shot between Albanian and Kosovan border, on a bridge that separates the two countries in a sort of no man’s land.
+So, an artist like Selmani is torn between a political era that does not seem to take them very far.
+They seem neither to delve into the past (in terms of nostalgia for yesteryear, traditions, and beliefs), but nor can’t clearly look to the future.
+The picture They say You can’t hold two watermelons in one hand was shot between the Albanian and Kosovan border, on a bridge that separates the two countries in a sort of no man’s land.
 The artist is thus portrayed in the attempt to hold the fruits and unstably maintain his balance.